RationalAsh/biorobotics-lab-nus/content/project/assistive-robotics/index.md

 ---
 title: Assistive Robotics
 type: landing
-summary: "Intelligent mobility aids and health monitoring devices; intelligent robots for productivity enhancement in healthcare, logistics and industries"
+summary: "Intelligent mobility aids and health monitoring devices; intelligent robots for improvement of life quality and enhancement of productivity in healthcare, logistics and industries"
 date: 2023-08-08T03:24:28+08:00
 weight: 2